 - Can credit providers from other jurisdictions offer services to the consumers?
 Usually, they cannot …

 Strictly speaking – Nexo should register in every jurisdiction for providing credit services to the consumers.
-But as Nexo’s legal entity is unclear at the moment and it’s not clear in which jurisdiction it operates, then this registration might be challenging.
+But as Nexo’s legal entity is unclear at the moment and it’s not clear in which jurisdiction it operates, this registration might be challenging.

 Difference Nexo and SmartCredit.io